Fortifying Customer Privacy: Data Security Best Practices for Direct Mail

 During the transmission of customer data, interception by malicious actors can occur, compromising the confidentiality of the information.
 Intercepted data can be exploited for identity theft, fraud, or other malicious activities.

-Nahan’s Response: Data Encryption and Protection
+Nahan’s Response: Robust Data Protection

 Threat: Unauthorized Access